LibraryCarpentry/lc-data-intro/reference.md

 - `^` asserts the position at the start of the line.
 So what you put after it will only match if they are the first characters of a line.
 - `$` asserts the position at the end of the line.
 So what you put before it will only match if they are the last characters of a line.
 - `\b` adds a word boundary.
 Putting this either side of a stops the regular expression matching longer variants of words.
 - `*` matches the preceding element zero or more times.
-For example, ab*c matches "ac", "abc", "abbbc", etc.- `+` matches when the preceding character appears any number of times excluding zero
+For example, `ab*c` matches "ac", "abc", "abbbc", etc.
 - `+` matches the preceding element one or more times.
-For example, ab*c matches "abc", "abbbc" but not "ac".
+For example, `ab+c` matches "abc", "abbbc" but not "ac".
 - `?` matches when the preceding character appears zero or one time.
 - `{VALUE}` matches the preceding character the number of times define by VALUE; ranges can be specified with the syntax `{VALUE,VALUE}`
 - `|` means or